nunorvoliveira/Snapmaker-Laser-Test-Grid/README.md

 # Snapmaker Laser Test Grid

+## Background

-Do you ever feel the need to tweak the speed and power of the laser when engraving on your Snapmaker?
+Do you ever feel the need to tweak the speed and power of the laser when engraving on your Snapmaker and were not sure what setting to use on a specific material?

 I do!